In this article:

 - When your child is eating, make sure that they are taking the time to fully chew and swallow their food.
 Eating food too quickly may cause hiccups.

 - Avoid giving your child any carbonated drinks.
-Carbonation causes burping as well as hiccups.
+Carbonation triggers excess gas formation, which causes burping as well as hiccups.

 - If the hiccups start in the midst of a feed, stop and soothe your baby by gently massaging his/her back to let out a burp.